AlexGulliver/personalwebsite/src/cityspots/bristol.md

 Cheap pub in city centre.

-#### Motion
+#### Motion (RIP)

 Infamous club in Bristol that hosts 'bigger' nights if that is your thing.
-Right next to the train station if you are passing by ;\)
+Right by Temple Meads.

 #### Bag of Nails - Hotwells

 Cosy cat pub.
-Small place that gets busy so I recommend going at a less common time.
+Small place that gets busy so recommend going at a less common time.

 ## Spots